darumatic/apigee-cli/README.rst

 **DISCLAIMER:**
     - This package is highly experimental and conventions will probably break down across modules
     - This is not an officially supported Google product
+    - Features are added as needed based on client requests
+    - This package is highly experimental. *It's important so I said it twice.*

+**MAJOR CHANGES COMING SOON (MAYBE):**
+    - I have been working on migrating from ``argparse`` to ``click`` for the command-line interface (CLI) API.
+This includes simpliying the package architecture for better readability, testability and overall maintainability.
+The external behaviour of the CLI should not change (with the exception of a few nuances).
+If this continues to go well, I will be applying the changes in a future update.
+    - Plans for a stable release ``1.0.0`` towards the end of the year.
+    - Unit tests

 This package provides a command-line interface for the Apigee Management API with multi-factor authentication.